access-plus/eventpro-site/LOCAL_DEVELOPMENT_GUIDE.md

 4. **Expected**:
    - ✅ Success message
    - ✅ Redirect to login page
-   - ✅ User created in mock auth store
+   - ✅ User created in Cognito User Pool

-**Note**: In mock auth mode, users are stored in-memory in the frontend.
-No Cognito required.
+   - ✅ Email verification sent (check your email)

+**Note**: Users are created in your Cognito User Pool.
+Email verification is required before signing in.

 ---